TrezorHannes/bash-rebalancer/README.md

 $ git clone https://github.com/TrezorHannes/bash-rebalancer
 $ nano bash-rebalancer/my_rebalancer.sh
 ```
-1) In case the below LND directory doesn't work for you, add a direct link in line 19 below
+1) Adjust LND directory in line 19
 2) Alternate the path to your rebalance-lnd directory if it's not in ~/rebalance-lnd/ in line 25